How does your state compare?

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Maryland.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Maryland’s elected officials:

-1. Defend and preserve the much-needed funding increase for tobacco prevention and cessation of $8.25 million;
+1. Defend and preserve the much-needed funding for tobacco prevention and cessation;

-2. Restore local control by overturning preemption in the state via legislation; and
+3. Restore local control by overturning preemption in the state via legislation.

 In fiscal year 2023, the tobacco prevention and cessation program received a much-needed increase of $8.25 million as a result of the Lung Association and partners advocacy for an increase in the tobacco tax.
-This increase was maintained for fiscal year 2024.
-Additionally, House Bill 321 passed, the bill requires any revenue associated with the enforcement actions of the sale of e-cigarettes, including the recent Juul settlement to be directed to the tobacco prevention and cessation program.
-This will result in $2.4 million in additional funding for the program.
+This increase was maintained for fiscal year 2025.
+The Lung Association continues to push for the allocation of Juul settlement dollars to the tobacco control program as required by legislation passed in 2023 as well.

 Since 2013 and the court ruling in Altadis v.
 Prince George’s County, Maryland has had strong preemption rules in place restricting local governments from acting locally on tobacco sales and distribution.
-This has created a number of challenges, especially in the area of tobacco control.
 The Lung Association will continue to partner with stakeholders to address statewide legislation which would allow local governments to pass and enforce their own tobacco control laws.

 The American Lung Association in Maryland will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and grassroots advocates to advance our goals which include most notably to protect the increased funding for tobacco prevention and cessation, restore local control and close loopholes in the Clean Indoor Air Act.
+Our goal is to build champions within the legislature and grassroots advocates to advance our goals which include most notably to protect the increased funding for tobacco prevention and cessation, protect Maryland’s strong Clean Indoor Air Act and restore local control.

 Maryland Facts